 This measurement video, like the others on Safertech, give you an example of the varying levels of energy coming from our WiFi Routers.
 If I was using the same meter on say, your WiFi, the measurements could vary widely.
 The point is to demonstrate that there is RF Radiation being emitted and the meters allow you to see—and in some cases hear the energy.

-If we can put a safe distance between our WiFi routers with correct placement in our living space, we are less likely to have physical impacts from the EMFs coming from our WiFi routers, smartphones and computers.
-Studies show that EMFs can pass through walls, and so it’s important to be mindful that we are not only exposed to the signal from our routers, but from the wireless networks of neighbors and local businesses.
-All these wireless networks emit EMFs that pose potential health risks that range from fertility to insomnia to headaches to tumors.
+If we can put a safe distance between our WiFi routers with correct placement in our living space, we are less likely to have physical impacts from the EMF(s)scoming from our WiFi routers, smartphones and computers.
+Studies show that EMF can pass through walls, and so it’s important to be mindful that we are not only exposed to the signal from our routers, but from the wireless networks of neighbors and local businesses.
+All these wireless networks emit EMF that pose potential health risks that range from fertility to insomnia to headaches to tumors.

 For me, the less the better.
 I feel best when peak levels in my environment are below 1.
-MicroWatts per square centimeter.
+Micro-Watts per square centimeter.
+Video Recap:

 Electromagnetic energy and how it effects our body’s energy is a complicated subject.
 Please read Wireless Radiation and Your Health An Easy Wellness Guide

 The average level of RF radiation energy in your home depends on how many devices, the type of devices, proximity to cellphone towers and of course, if your devices are powered on.
 You can lower the levels by turning off WiFi, Blue Tooth, printers, Smart Meters your cellphone and any wireless devices.

 Now for more good news; there are many different options to reduce exposure: